 The operator needs the investor to put up some (or all) of the money to get the test well drilled, but he also has a right to expect to get something out of the deal for himself.
 That something is commonly called a “promote,” and you, the investor, are the party who pays it.
 A promote may take any of several forms.
 The operator may keep an ORRI, especially if he was able to acquire the leases with a relatively high revenue interest to begin with.

 A common promote frequently used by reputable operators these days is a “carried interest,” otherwise known as a “back-in.”
-This is nothing more than a free ride for a percentage of the working interest costs up to a certain specified point in the development of the property, at which time the operator will be allowed to get “back in” to the working interest income and future expenses of the well.
+This is nothing more than a free ride for a percentage of the working interest costs up to a certain specified point in the development of the property, at which time the operator will be allowed to get “back in” to the working interest income revenue stream and liability for future expenses of the well.
 In other words, the investor will pay for a certain fraction of the working interest in the first well in his own name plus an additional smaller fraction of the working interest for the benefit of the operator.
 The terms of the deal will specify one of three points in time when the operator will reclaim that specified fraction of the working interest from the investor.
 One is at the “casing point,” one is “through the tanks,” and the other occurs at “pay out.”

 From the investor’s point of view, the operator’s “back-in at casing point” is by far the most attractive of the three deals.
 It means that the operator has to start paying his fair share just as soon as the well is drilled to its total depth and logged and the decision is made to set casing in the hole and make a completion attempt.
 Whether the well ultimately turns out to be profitable or dry, the operator has to begin paying his working interest bills just like everybody else.
 This arrangement tends to make the operator evaluate the well’s economic potential as objectively as possible.